-The table reveals that (1) It is acidic in nature with ph value ranging from 4 to 5 (2) Also to increase shelf life, sodium benzoate and parabens are added.
+The table 1 reveals that It is acidic in nature with ph value ranging from 4 to 5 and also to increase shelf life it is necessary to add sodium benzoate as a preservative.

-Therefore, the AVS went ahead with extensive research.
-Ultimately, they could convert liquid kashyam into a solid form which is shaped like a tablet.
+Arya Vaidya Sala conducted extensive research on the best method to convert liquid kashyams into a solid tablet.
 The physicochemical parameters of the tablet were found as:

-The tablet has the same efficacy as that of liquid Kashayam.
-Then, they introduced the product in the market as KWATHAM in tablet form devoid of acidic nature and additives to increase shelf life.
+The herbal tablet has the same potency as the herbal liquid.
+Arya Vaidya Sala introduced the new herbal Kwathams, as a tablet devoid of acidic nature and preservatives that increase shelf life.

 Another important advantage of kwathams is how they are processed.
-Great care is taken to slowly heat kwathams for a longer time than kashayams, this results not only in a higher concentration but solidifies the decoction into tablets.
-These are great advantages for people to take kwathams over kashayams.
+Great care is taken to slowly heat the herbal decoction for a kwatham than a kashayam.
+This results in a higher concentration when solidifying the herbal decoction into tablets.

 One kwatham tablet is equal to 5 ml (1 tsp) of kashayam.
-Generally, the average dose is two tablets two times per day on an empty stomach.
+The average dose is two tablets two times per day or as directed by your Ayurvedic professional.
 Kwatham tablets should be taken with lukewarm water to help swallow and dissolve them.
-The efficacy and dosage of kwathams are the same as kashayams, and it’s very easy to adjust from kashayams to kwathams.
+The efficacy and dosage of kwathams are the same as kashayams, and it’s quite easy to adjust from kashayams to kwathams.

 Kottakkal is committed to offering the highest quality Ayurvedic Healthcare.
 We offer two ways to have an Ayurvedic consultation.
 1. Free 15-minute Consultation with our Ayurvedic practitioner, Julie Wardwell for when you need a product recommendation for a basic health problem.
 2. In-depth Consultation with our Ayurvedic doctor, Vaidya Vishwanath Guddadar for when your condition is chronic with multiple symptoms.